Jackson Water Quality at a Glance

 PFAS Compounds

-Source: Per- and polyfluoroalkyl substances from industrial activities, military installations, and consumer products that can persist in surface water sources and groundwater
+Source: Per- and polyfluoroalkyl substances from industrial activities, military installations including Jackson Air National Guard Base, and consumer products that can persist in surface water sources and groundwater

-Health Effects: Research indicates potential links to kidney cancer, liver damage, immune system impacts, thyroid dysfunction, and reproductive health issues
+Health Effects: Research indicates potential links to kidney cancer, liver damage, immune system impacts, thyroid dysfunction, reproductive health issues, and increased risk of ulcerative colitis

-Current Status: Mississippi water testing has revealed elevated PFAS levels in various locations; Jackson area testing shows presence of these “forever chemicals” requiring monitoring EPA Limits: New 2024 regulations set maximum contaminant levels for PFOA and PFOS at 4 ppt each
+Current Status: Mississippi statewide testing reveals 98% of water samples contain PFAS, with Jackson area significantly affected.
+Military installations and industrial sources contribute to contamination EPA Limits: New 2024 regulations set maximum contaminant levels for PFOA and PFOS at 4 ppt each

 Lead Rock deposit